12peaks/parse-api/README.md

 This is the API and authentication for the Parse application.
 It's built with Rails 7.1.3.
 The frontend is a Next.js application that uses session cookies to authenticate requests.
 In the future users will also be able to get API keys to access their data and build integrations.
 Users are authenticated via the Rails app and then redirected to the Next.js app.

 I'm currently in the process of rewriting the backend using Rails, the original app used Supabase for the backend logic, database, and auth.
-The application is currently in a broken state and is not ready for use.
+The application is still a work in progress and is not ready for use.
+Contributions are welcome at this time, but please try to ensure they're relevant to getting the app to feature completeness.
 An overview of progress is shown below:

 - [x] Set up auth with OAuth (Google, GitHub, etc.)
 - [x] Wire up basic auth redirect to the Next.js frontend